The Best Rain Jacket for Men Review

 Analysis and Test Results

-A rain jacket that keeps you dry when the skies let loose, may be the first piece of performance outdoor clothing you purchase – a waterproof shell is certainly the most important for comfort and safety when the rain comes.
-The models we review here span affordable rain protection for hiking and general around town use - to ultralight rain protection for climbing and trail running.
+A rain jacket that keeps you dry when the skies let loose, may be the first piece of performance outdoor clothing you ever purchase; as a result, a waterproof shell is among the most important pieces of gear for comfort and safety when a storm rolls in.
+The models we reviewed here span affordable rain protection for short day hikes and general around town use, to ultralight rain protection for climbing and trail running.
 Whether you are searching for your first jacket, a modern replacement for an old favorite, or an ultralight model to add to your quiver, you're in the right place.

-Below you'll find descriptions of our evaluation metrics, as well as information about the top performers in each metric.
+Below you'll find descriptions of our evaluation metrics, as well as information about the top performers in each metric and how they compare to other models.
 In our individual reviews, we detail each product's features, explain our scoring in each metric, and compare and contrast each jacket to its closest competitors.
 If you want to know how the details of how each hood cinches down, or exactly where the adjustments for the hem are, you'll find those details in each product's review.

 Criteria For Evaluation

-A rain jacket should keep you dry in a rain storm.
+A rain jacket should keep you dry in a rain storm, whether hiking, backpacking, or just out walking the dog.
 Period.
 In our scoring metrics, this was the most heavily weighted category at 30 percent.
-Manufacturers used many different types of waterproof treatment in the jackets we tested and lots of laboratory testing has been done to quantify how waterproof each of these coated or laminated fabrics are.
-However, the important bit to understand is that all the products we tested are plenty water resistant to use as a rain shell.
+Manufacturers used many different types of waterproof fabrics and treatments in the jackets we tested.
+Lots of laboratory testing has been done to quantify how waterproof each of these coated or laminated fabrics are.
+The important bit to understand is that all of the products we tested are extremely water-resistant to use as a rain shell.
 In all the models we tested, the seams in the shell fabric are seam-taped after sewing, making a completely sealed envelope.
-What differentiates performance when the rain pours down is the design of the hood, cuffs, pocket closures, and pit zips.
+What differentiates performance when the rain pours down is the design of the hood, cuffs, pocket closures, and pit zips; to a lesser extent, the longevity of its DWR will also differentiate performance.

-Rain is not going to penetrate any of these fabrics, but in a downpour running water will seek a way in through a pocket zipper, down your wrist when you reach overhead, or where the hood meets your neck.
-We stood in the shower for a few minutes in each jacket, and also got a spray down with the garden hose to help us seek out any weak spots where water can get in.
-We found the Marmot Minimalist the most bombproof of the bunch, but the Marmot PreCip, Outdoor Research Foray, and the Patagonia Torrentshell also seal out driving rain very well.
-All have wrist cuffs that can be cinched down tightly on the wrist with Velcro closures, and the hoods seal well around the face and chin.
+Rain is not going to penetrate any of these fabrics; however, in a downpour, running water will seek a way in through a pocket zipper, down your wrist when you reach overhead, or where the hood meets your neck.
+We stood in the shower for a four minutes in each jacket, and also got a spray down with the garden hose to help us seek out any weak spots.
+We found the Arc'teryx Beta SL and the Marmot Minimalist were the most bombproof of the bunch.
+The REI Rhyolite, Outdoor Research Foray, and The North Face Dryzzle all performed well, doing an excellent job of sealing out rain.
+All contenders have wrist cuffs that can be cinched down tightly on the wrist with Velcro closures.
+We found that all hoods will seal well around the face and chin.

 All the products we tested will keep you dry in a storm.
 The primary differences in our water resistance metric come from the design of the hood, cuffs, pocket closures, and pit zips.

-The other important component of a jacket's water resistance is its durable water resistant (DWR) treatment.
-This treatment, factory applied to the fabric's exterior, allows it to bead and shed water.
+The other important component of a jacket's water resistance is its durable water repellent (DWR) treatment.
+This treatment is factory applied to the fabric's exterior and allows it to bead and shed water.
 Even though nylon and polyester are both hydrophobic, if they aren't treated with a DWR (or after the treatment wears off), they will wet out, or become covered with a continuous film of water.
 This results in a heavier jacket and reduced breathability.
-The DWR used on the Marmot jackets really stands out, as does the Torrentshell's.
-All the jackets we tested beaded water well, and DWR treatment can be reapplied to your jacket if needed.
-Check out DWR maintenance in our Care & Feeding section.
+The DWR used on the Marmot PreCip, Minimalist and Beta SL really stands out, as does the The North Face Dryzzle.
+All the jackets we tested beaded water well to start, and DWR treatment can be reapplied to your jacket if needed.
+Check out DWR maintenance in our Care & Cleaning section.

 Breathability & Ventilation

-Our water resistance metric measures how well each rain jacket will keep you dry from the outside, but our breathability and ventilation metric quantifies how well each keeps you dry from the inside by allowing sweat to escape.
-We took two main things into consideration when awarding scores for this metric (which is weighted at 25% of our overall ratings).
+Our water resistance metric measured how well each rain jacket will keep you dry from the outside, while our breathability and ventilation metric quantifies how well each keeps you dry from the inside by allowing sweat to escape.
+We took two main factors into consideration when awarding scores for this metric (which is weighted at 25% of our overall ratings).
 First, we thought about the ability of the jacket's fabric to breathe; this is where waterproof technologies really distinguish themselves.
 These multi-layered fabrics allow water vapor to be wicked through the fabric to the outside, where it can evaporate.
-And second, we studied how well the features of the jacket allow for ventilation.
+And second, we studied how well the features of a given jacket allow for ventilation.

-The fabric's breathability is most important when it is actually raining hard, and you want to batten down the hatches by closing pit zips and cinching up the hood.
+A fabric's breathability is most important when it is actually raining hard, and you want to batten down the hatches by closing pit-zips and cinching up the hood.
 The more active your endeavors, the greater importance you should assign to breathability.
-In the time between cloud bursts when you want to continue wearing your jacket for wind protection or as part of your warmth layering system, ventilation becomes as important as breathability.
-Pit zips, mesh-lined pockets that allow air flow when open, and cuffs that can adjust to allow for air circulation from the wrist give you ventilation options.
+In the time between cloud bursts when you want to continue wearing your jacket for wind protection or as part of your warmth layering system, ventilation becomes nearly as important as breathability.
+Pit zips and mesh-lined pockets that allow air flow when open can be valuable features depending on your activiey.
+To a lesser extent, cuffs that can adjust to allow for air circulation from the wrist give you some, though much more limited ventilation options.

 Comfort & Mobility